ClickSend/clicksend-perl/README.md

 ## A note on Moose

 This role is the only component of the library that uses Moose.
-See WWW::SwaggerClient::ApiFactory for non-Moosey usage.
+See WWW::ClickSendClient::ApiFactory for non-Moosey usage.

 # SYNOPSIS

-The Perl Swagger Codegen project builds a library of Perl modules to interact with a web service defined by a OpenAPI Specification.
+The Perl ClickSend Codegen project builds a library of Perl modules to interact with a web service defined by a OpenAPI Specification.
 See below for how to build the library.